Asters and autumn colour in Upton’s Garden

 See the various and changing colours on the naturalised shrub bank which is full of pollinating insects and butterflies before the autumn herbaceous plantings of the deep blues and purples of the Aster, Symphyotrichum and Chrysantheums which are complemented by swaying clumps of grasses and old roses against the wall.

 Pumpkins, squashes and a range of late vegetables give colour and interest on the slopes of the kitchen garden.
 See the techniques of the gardeners in rotating the cultivation of the area.

 An abundance of late flowering annual plants of pinks, purples from the Begonias and Cosmos can be seen in Lady Bearsted's garden with the purple foliage of the Cotinus coggygria ‘royal Purple’ and Weigela florida alba ‘Foliis Purpureis.

 Take a walk along the Yew terraces to look back into the bog garden where the air is cooler and the autumn colours are starting to show.
 With the spectacular trees of the Cercidiphyllum japonicum with its wonderful burnt toffee smell and Parrotia persica are just some highlights to enjoy.
-Leaving time to admire the fish in the stew pond.

 The woodland walk leads from the restaurant to the car park and is a great way to start or end your visit to the garden.
 Our woodlands are a great place for families with changing colours, things to climb over or crawl through, bug hotels and autumn fungi to spot.
 Along with habitats for nesting birds, insects and mammals.